statichunt/statichunt/content/themes/hugo-parsa.md

 date: 2019-05-15T08:33:57.000Z
 description: >-
   Parsa is a personal blog theme powered by Hugo.
 It has two homepages.
-Also can be used for portfolio template
+Also can be used for portfolio template1
-weight: 11
 publish_date: '2019-05-15T08:33:57Z'
 update_date: '2022-06-01T05:27:10Z'
 github_star: 143